CMU-SAFARI/Hermes/README.md

 > Hermes is a speculative mechanism that accelerates long-latency off-chip load requests by removing on-chip cache access latency from their critical path.

 The key idea behind Hermes is to: (1) accurately predict which load requests might go to off-chip, and (2) speculatively start fetching the data required by the predicted off-chip loads directly from the main memory in parallel to the cache accesses.
 Hermes proposes a lightweight, perceptron-based off-chip predictor that identifies off-chip load requests using multiple disparate program features.
-The predictor is implemented using only tables and simple arithmatic operations like increment and decrement.
+The predictor is implemented using only tables and simple arithmetic operations like increment and decrement.

 ## About The Framework

 Hermes is modeled in [ChampSim simulator](https://github.com/ChampSim/ChampSim).
-This modified simulator version is largely similar to the one used by [Pythia](https://arxiv.org/pdf/2109.12021.pdf) [Bera+, MICRO'21], and fully-compatible with all publicly-available traces for ChampSim.
+This modified simulator version is largely similar to the one used by [Pythia](https://arxiv.org/pdf/2109.12021.pdf) [Bera+, MICRO'21], and fully compatible with all publicly-available traces for ChampSim.

 ## Prerequisites